Antonio Conte leaves Tottenham by mutual agreement

 Conte leaves with Tottenham out of the Champions League and FA Cup, ensuring it will not win any silverware this season.
 But the team is in fourth place in the league and in contention to qualify for the Champions League again next season.

 Tottenham appointed former Chelsea manager Conte as the replacement for Nuno Espirito Santo in November 2021, with the club in eighth place.
-He succeeded in guiding it to a top-four finish.
+He succeeded in guiding it to a top-four finish, one of only three Tottenham managers to have done so in the Premier League era.

-Tottenham spent about $140 million since his arrival, including $73.5 million on Brazil forward Richarlison.
+Tottenham spent about $140 million since Conte's arrival, including $73.5 million on Brazil forward Richarlison.
 The most recent signing was Pedro Porro, a wing back bought because he suits Conte’s ideal 3-4-3 formation.

 Conte has just returned to the touchline after recovering from gallbladder surgery and also has had to contend with personal trauma following the deaths of three close friends over the past five months — Tottenham fitness coach Gian Piero Ventrone, and former players Sinisa Mihajlovic and Gianluca Vialli.